CharlesBey/Python-project/README.md

    - Identified usage patterns, trends, and correlations in the data.

 2. **Predictive Modeling**:
+   - Tested different models to determine the best fit.
    - Developed an XGBoost Regressor model for forecasting the total number of bicycle users hourly.
    - Assessed the model's performance and accuracy.